From Men’s Suit to Business Overalls

 I used a pant-weight cotton with a small, black-and-white houndstooth check to make the linings and facings for the bib, back, and straps.
 The weight of the cotton gave support to the suit’s lightweight wool.
 Plus, it finished the inside nicely.
 With all the pieces ready, I just needed to hook it all together.

-Straps and hardware
+Straps and hardware for my black overalls

 I found some great hardware to make the buckles for the straps.